Metrics methodology

 By associating data with the creation date, Elements Pulse allows for more accurate tracking and analysis of trends over time.
 This approach helps in:

-• Trend Analysis: Understanding how performance evolves based on when requests are initiated.
+Trend Analysis: Understanding how performance evolves based on when requests are initiated.

-• Accurate Reporting: Aligning metrics with the period they are most relevant to, which aids in more precise reporting and forecasting.
+Accurate Reporting: Aligning metrics with the period they are most relevant to, which aids in more precise reporting and forecasting.

-• Consistency: Maintaining a consistent approach to data attribution, simplifying the analysis and comparison of performance metrics over different periods.
+Consistency: Maintaining a consistent approach to data attribution, simplifying the analysis and comparison of performance metrics over different periods.

-(info) Request Reopening Rate and Average time to first response are exceptions to this rule.
+Request Reopening Rate and Average time to first response are exceptions to this rule.

 Understanding Data Updates in Elements Pulse

 Elements Pulse ensures that your dashboards and insights are as accurate and up-to-date as possible.
-To achieve this, our system updates data on an hourly basis.
+To achieve this, our system updates data on an daily basis.
 However, it's important to note that this update frequency may occasionally result in discrepancies between real-time survey results and the insights presented in Elements Pulse.

-Hourly Data Updates
+Daily Data Updates

-Elements Pulse performs data updates every hour.
-This means that the metrics and performance indicators you see on your dashboards are refreshed with the latest available data every hour.
+Elements Pulse performs data updates every day.
+This means that the metrics and performance indicators you see on your dashboards are refreshed with the latest available data every day.
 This approach allows us to provide comprehensive and reliable insights while managing the system's performance and data integrity.

-Real-Time Survey Results vs. Hourly Updates
+Real-Time Survey Results vs. Daily Updates

 Example:

-• Survey Response Time: Real-time
+Survey Response Time: Real-time

-• Dashboard Update Time: Hourly
+Dashboard Update Time: Daily